About the course

 Your primary supervisor will establish a timetable of regular meetings for detailed discussion of your work and progress, normally a minimum of nine one-hour meetings (or equivalent) each year, although the frequency of meetings will vary depending on your stage of research.

 In your first year, you will be admitted to Probationer Research Student (PRS) status in the first instance.
 As a PRS, you will focus on the development and early work of your thesis.

 Within a maximum of four terms as a full-time PRS student or eight as a part-time PRS student, you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status.
 This application is normally made by the third term for full-time students and by the sixth term for part-time students by submitting a research outline and a substantial piece of written work.
 These are assessed by two academics (at least one of whom will usually be a Blavatnik School faculty member), who will also interview you about your work.
 A similar exercise then takes place in your ninth term (fourteenth term if you are part-time) when you will apply for confirmation of DPhil status.

-After three or at most four years (no later than six years if you are part-time) you are expected to submit your final thesis.
+After three or at most four years (no later than eight years if you are part-time) you are expected to submit your final thesis.
 Your thesis will be read by two examiners who conduct an in-depth oral examination with the student, known as a viva voce.
 On the basis of their report, you will either be awarded the DPhil (which may be subject to major or minor corrections) or referred back to make revisions to the thesis.

 Graduates of the DPhil in Public Policy will be professional social scientists working in the area of public policy.
 You will be prepared to lead on devising, implementing, and evaluating innovative policy solutions; and you will be expertly qualified to conduct research, whether as an academic, in a governmental role, or in other influential policy organisations, institutes, and think tanks.